 A young, Finnish soprano Pauliina Linnosaari

 specializes in the most demanding roles of her Fach.
-Pauliina is a member of the soloist ensemble of Saarländisches Staatstheater (SST) in Saarbrücken.
+Pauliina is a member of the opera ensemble of Saarländisches Staatstheater (SST) in Saarbrücken.

 Pauliina has been a frequent guest at her home theatre in Helsinki and debuted in November 2016 as Senta in a new production of Der fliegende Holländer under the direction of Kasper Holten and John Fiore as the conductor.